The Doctors (1963 TV series): Original series run

-The Doctors was once again displaced as a result of the move, being shifted to the only open spot on the network's lineup, the 12:30 p.m./11:30 a.m. slot following Card Sharks.
+The cutting of Letterman resulted in a movement across the earlier portions of the daytime schedule as well, with Wheel of Fortune moved to 11:00/10:00 a.m. and Password Plus to 11:30/10:30 to follow it.
+The Doctors, which needed to move to accommodate Another World, thus took the place of Password Plus in the 12:30 p.m./11:30 a.m. slot following Card Sharks.
 The noon hour would often see affiliates of the three major networks opt not to air their offerings for at least part of, if not all of, the timeslot and usually air a local newscast or some other programming, and The Doctors disappeared from some markets when it made the move.
 In addition, the 12:30 timeslot was a competitive one for the three networks.
 ABC's competition came from Ryan's Hope, which had been beating The Doctors by nearly a full ratings point in the overall rankings.
 The serial's competition on CBS originally consisted of the long-running Search for Tomorrow, which was also pulling in significantly higher ratings than The Doctors had been.
 In June 1981, CBS moved The Young and the Restless to 12:30 and the ratings faded even further.
 The Doctors fell to a 3.8 rating at the end of the 1980–81 season, which was tied for last place with Texas.

 NBC had not completed its reshuffling of the daytime lineup, though, and a Procter & Gamble serial was again at the forefront for the latest shift.
 In addition to the aforementioned Another World and Texas, PGP was the production company for Search for Tomorrow.
 When The Young and the Restless was moved, it took over the timeslot that had been home to Search for Tomorrow since its 1951 premiere.
 PGP was not willing to renew its contract with CBS to continue carrying the serial unless the network was willing to move it back to its original time; as things stood, Search for Tomorrow was airing at 2:30/1:30, which placed it against the second half of its fellow PGP production Another World.

 NBC, however, was willing to do what CBS would not and began negotiating with PGP to move the long-running serial to its daytime lineup.
 NBC agreed to return Search to 12:30 p.m./11:30 a.m., which it did upon moving to the network on March 29, 1982.
-Once again, this required a shuffling of the schedule.
-On the day Search for Tomorrow switch from CBS to NBC one final time change was made for The Doctors to 30 minutes earlier now starting at noon a time slot that had been occupied by Password Plus, which was cancelled to make room for Search for Tomorrow.
+Once again, this required a shuffling of the schedule; Password Plus, which had been moved back to the Noon/11:00 slot following the cancellation of Card Sharks in 1981, was cancelled itself to make room on the schedule for Search and The Doctors was moved ahead thirty minutes to open up the timeslot.